photondb/photondb/README.md

 ## Progress

-The first plan is to build a storage engine based on Bw-Tree.
+Our first plan is to build a storage engine based on the Bw-Tree.
 Then build a standalone server with the storage engine.

+The in-memory part of the storage engine is almost done at the moment.
+You can check the implementation in the `photondb-engine` crate.

 ## References